 The filmmaker also has a gift for revealing the complexity of human interaction through subtle emotional shifts.
 Here, the interactions between the villagers and the corporate representatives evolve gradually, with humor and tension emerging organically.
 Takumi’s relationship with both Takahashi and Mayuzumi highlights Hamaguchi’s ability to craft nuanced character dynamics.
 Though these city-dwellers initially arrive with an air of detachment, they soon find themselves drawn into the slower rhythms of village life.

 Yet, even Hamaguchi’s most ardent supporters may find the abrupt tonal shift in the final act jarring, with the lack of clear resolution leaving some unsatisfied.
-In Hamaguchi’s defense, here’s why I think it works: The director doesn’t seem too interested in neat endings or easy answers.
+In Hamaguchi’s defense, though, here’s why I think it works: The director doesn’t seem too interested in neat endings or easy answers.
 Instead, he encourages us to sit with discomfort and consider what it means to coexist with both natural and societal forces that are beyond our control.

 The Rise of Eco-Parables in Contemporary Cinema

 Hamaguchi’s film also reflects a growing trend in contemporary cinema: the rise of eco-fiction and eco-parables.
-In an era defined by climate anxiety, environmental degradation, and the exploitation of natural resources, more filmmakers are turning to narratives that examine humanity’s relationship with the earth.
+In an era defined by climate anxiety, environmental degradation, and the exploitation of natural resources, more filmmakers are turning to narratives that examine humanity’s relationship with the planet.

 Films like Kelly Reichardt’s “First Cow” or Apichatpong Weerasethakul’s “Memoria” offer quiet reflections on how nature shapes human life, while more overt eco-fiction works, such as Bong Joon-ho’s “Okja,” tackle environmental issues head-on.
 These stories reflect a collective grappling with the tension between progress and preservation, development and conservation.